Stassi Schroeder Exposes Ample Cleavage In Revealing Swimsuit

 Vanderpump Rules star Stassi Schroeder appears to be enjoying her Cabo vacation.
 The 31-year-old shared a sexy snap on Instagram for her 1.8 million followers to enjoy.

-In the photo, Stassi posed in a gorgeous pool at the beachfront property she has been staying at to celebrate her co-star Lala Kent’s birthday.
+In the photo, Stassi posed in a gorgeous pool at the beachfront property she has been staying in to celebrate her co-star Lala Kent’s birthday.
 Stassi wore a plunging, figure-hugging, black one-piece, leaving little to the imagination.
 Her ample cleavage was on full display.
 Stassi paired the sultry look with black sunglasses and a sombrero.
-The stunner opted to go makeup free and wore her shoulder-length blonde hair down.
+The stunner opted to go makeup-free and wore her shoulder-length blonde hair down.

 In the caption, Stassi admitted that posting such a provocative photo is unusual for her.